 A relationship, especially a long-term relationship, can be a tricky balance.
 You spend time together, you build a life together, but you still need to maintain your individual existences.
 It’s not unusual to have a moment when you realize that you need to take a step back—and in some cases, you need to take a whole leap back.

-You’re Too Involved In Their Professional Life
+You’re Too Involved in Their Professional Life

-You Only Socialize As A Couple
+You Only Socialize as a Couple

 Socializing as a couple is great, but if it’s your only form of socialization then it may be that you’ve gotten a little too connected.
 There should still be room for both of your passions, hobbies, and friends—and that requires spending some time apart now and again.
 If your calendars line up perfectly, make sure that you try to shake things up and get some space.

 You Tag Along Uninvited

-You Speak For Your Partner
+You Speak for Your Partner

-Your Partner Is Getting Annoyed By Little Things
+Your Partner Is Getting Annoyed by Little Things

-You Call All Of The Shots
+You Call All of the Shots

 From where to go out for dinner to where to go on vacation, relationships are often a series of little compromises.
 If you find that you’re always making the choices, big and small, then you may have a bit of an overbearing hand in the relationship.
-Try to take a step back and give your partner a chance to be on equal footing — or else resentment can build in the long term.
+Try to take a step back and give your partner a chance to be on equal footing, or else resentment can build in the long term.

 You Can’t Imagine Your Life Without Them

-If you and your partner are madly in love with someone, it's easy to see how you can want to be involved in every part of that person's life.
-But your partner needs to feel independent — and they need to feel that you're independent as well.
+If you are madly in love with someone, it's easy to see how you can want to be involved in every part of that person's life.
+But your partner needs to feel independent and they need to feel that you're independent as well.
 So sometimes, taking a more hands-off approach is the best thing you can do for your relationship.
 It might even save it.